Managing teams across jurisdictions and cultures

 Use these meetings to:

-If you have a really large team, consider physical or remote role swap/secondment opportunities that enable lawyers in one jurisdiction to gain experience in others - even if they can only do this remotely from their home office desk.
+If you have a really large team, consider physical or remote role swap/secondment opportunities that enable lawyers in one jurisdiction to gain experience in others - even if they can only do this remotely from their home or office desk.

 Managing cultural differences